Skip Ribbon Commands

 In 2014, the defense filed a motion for new trial contending that Oakes had given false and misleading hair analysis testimony.
 They filed a supplemental petition after receiving the laboratory notes from William Eubanks’s blood analysis.
 The notes showed that contrary to his trial testimony, Eubanks had performed a blood typing test on the bed sheet and that this test may have resulted in a weak blood Type A-antigen response.
 Because Perrot had blood type O, he could not be the source of blood with Type-A antigen.
 Moreover, the notes showed that Eubanks did not test against all known enzymes and blood markers in Perrot’s blood.
 The laboratory notes had never been disclosed to Perrot’s defense lawyers.

-In January 2016, based on a two-day hearing involving seven witnesses and 46 exhibits, Superior Court Judge Robert Kane vacated Perrot’s convictions relating to the break-in and sexual assault of Prekop.
+In January 2016, based on a two-day hearing involving seven witnesses and 46 exhibits, Superior Court Judge Robert Kane vacated Perrot’s convictions relating to the break-in and sexual assault of M.N.

 Kane said that the hair analysis evidence at the 1992 trial “in numerous and material respects exceeded the foundational science.”
 Kane ruled that on seven occasions, Oakes’s testimony overstated the science.

-Kane left undisturbed Perrot’s conviction for the burglary of Lichwala’s home because there was no challenge to the evidence supporting that conviction and police said he admitted to breaking into that home.
+Kane left undisturbed Perrot’s conviction for the burglary of Lichwala’s home because there was no challenge to the evidence supporting that conviction.

 On February 10, 2016, Perrot was released from prison pending a third trial.
 The prosecution appealed Judge Kane’s ruling.
 On October 11, 2017, while the appeal was still pending, the prosecution filed a motion to dismiss the charges, saying that “the interests and administration of justice are best served by the termination of prosecution of this matter.”